HoiAlice/HoiAlice.github.io/content/authors/admin/_index.md

 interests:
   - Mathematical Economics.
   - Convex Optimisation and Variational Inequalities.
+  - Discrete Optimisation.
-  - Quantum Computing and Applications.
+  - Tensor Nets and Quantum-Inspired Algorithms.

 # Education to show in About widget
 education: